 Offices in Davis and Sacramento

-The Sacramento office is located in Suite 2500 of the School of Nursing's Betty Irene Moore Hall (BIMH).
-The Retiree Center is generally staffed from 10 a.m. - 12 p.m. and 1 - 4 p.m., Mondays, Wednesdays, Thursdays and Fridays.
+The Sacramento office is currently closed due to relocation.
+The Sacramento office is generally staffed from 10 a.m. - 12 p.m. and 1 p.m. - 4 p.m., Mondays, Wednesdays, Thursdays, and Fridays.
 However, this is a one-person office, so please call prior to visiting to ensure that someone will be available.
 Note: The Sacramento office is closed on Tuesdays.

 Contact the Center at: